Answer 7 Questions Before Buying Term Insurance

 - Can we successfully claim insurance in the case of accidental death?

-- Will life insurance be valid when death happens in a foreign land?
+- Will the life insurance be valid when death happens in a foreign land?

 Image Source: Shutterstock